Counting points on a family of degree one del Pezzo surfaces: Introduction

 Moreover, for a given $A,B$ and $Q(u,v)$, this exponent $\beta_{A,B,Q}$ is computable by combining the explicit parameterization given in \S\ref{sec: syzygy} of the integral points and utilizing Mordell's fundamental domain for binary quartics with given invariants (see \cite{Mordell} for explicit bounds). \end{remark}

 \begin{remark} In this paper, we do not give a criteria for when $c_{A,B,Q}$ is nonzero -- in \S\ref{sec: ex and lower bounds} we look at specific examples of surfaces and their respective leading constants.
 In all cases, lower bounds for Manin's conjecture are established.
-However, in \S\ref{subsec: BM example}, we also give an example of a surface when a Brauer-Manin obstruction completely obstructs integral points in one of the fibers -- this phenomenon must be considered in any eventual evaluation of the constant $c_{A,B,Q}.$ \end{remark}
+In \S\ref{subsec: BM example}, we also give an example of a surface when a Brauer-Manin obstruction completely obstructs integral points in one of, but not all of, the fibers -- this phenomenon must be considered in any eventual evaluation of the constant $c_{A,B,Q}.$ \end{remark}

 The new tool employed in establishing Theorem \ref{thm: Manin} is the use of syzygies.
-The integral points of $S_{A,B,Q}$ with respect to the singularity can be parameterized using a syzygy of Cayley \cite{Cayley} and Hermite \cite{Hermite} for binary quartic forms; this syzygy specifically connects binary quartics to the quadratic twists of elliptic curves.
+The rational points of $S_{A,B,Q}$ that are integral with respect to the singularity can be parameterized using a syzygy of Cayley \cite{Cayley} and Hermite \cite{Hermite} for binary quartic forms; this syzygy specifically connects binary quartics to the quadratic twists of elliptic curves.
 This crucial observation was initially made by Mordell \cite{Mordell} during his seminal investigation of the rational points of elliptic curves.
 Recently, Duke \cite{Duke} provided the quantitative version of this relationship that we will utilize in \S\ref{sec: syzygy}.
 A loose summary of the parameterization is such: the solutions to the equation are given by

 where $H_F(m,n)$ (resp. $T_F(m,n)$) is a binary quartic (resp. sextic) that is formed with the coefficients of $F$.
 This parameterization will be further elucidated in \S\ref{sec: syzygy}.
-We note that this parameterization makes the set of integral points with respect to the singularity a thin set of type II (as defined by Serre \cite[\S9.7]{SerreBook}); however, we expect that the set of rational points counted in Conjecture \ref{conj: Manin} to not be thin.\\
+We note that this parameterization makes the set of rational points that are integral with respect to the singularity a thin set of type II (as defined by Serre \cite[\S9.7]{SerreBook}); however, we expect that the set of rational points counted in Conjecture \ref{conj: Manin} to not be thin.\\

 Our key analytic input will be an asymptotic for correlation sums between binary quartic and binary quadratic forms.
 First, let $Q(u,v)$ be a positive-definite integral quadratic form.
 We define We want to study the correlations of $r_Q(n)$ with the number of solutions of a binary form.
 Based on the author's proof of a similar correlation sum in \cite{MyManinChatelet}, we will prove the following theorem: \begin{thm} Let $F(x,y)$ be a squarefree binary form of degree $\leq 4$ and $Q(u,v)$ a positive-definite integral quadratic form.
 Assume that the splitting field of $F(x,y)$, denoted as $K_F$, and the Hilbert class field of $K_Q$ are independent.
 Let $\calR \subset \R^2$ be a fixed compact subset.
 Let $\alpha \bmod M$ be a fixed residue class in $(\Z/M\Z)^2$.
 Then there exists a constant $c_{\alpha, F,Q}$ such that where we have that \end{thm} \begin{remark} Observe that for Theorem \ref{thm: Manin}, by the assumption that $(A,B,Q(u,v))$ are disassociated, all of the relevant exponents $\beta_{F,Q}$ will be zero. \end{remark}